Centrifugal casting (silversmithing)

-Centrifugal casting in silversmithing is a casting technique where a small mould is poured, then spun on the end of an arm.
+In silversmithing, centrifugal casting is a casting technique where a small mould is poured, then spun on the end of an arm.
 The centrifugal force thus generated encourages a successful pour.

 Processes

 Centrifugal casting, or centrifuging, is used as a means of casting small, detailed parts or jewelry.
 An articulated arm is free to spin around a vertical axle, which is driven by an electric motor or a spring.
 The entire mechanism is enclosed in a tub or drum to contain hot metal should the mold break or an excess of metal be used.
 Single use molds are prepared using the lost wax method.
-A small amount of metal in a crucible (a sort of ceramic pan) next to the mold is heated with a torch.
+A small amount of metal in a crucible next to the mold is heated with a torch.
 When the metal is molten the arm is released, forcing (by centrifugal force) the metal into the mold.
 The high forces imposed on the metal overcome the viscosity, resulting in a finely detailed workpiece.
 A similar advantage may be obtained by vacuum casting or pressure casting.

 For casting of small parts using hot metal, a disk shaped mold is contained within a rotating drum, and molten metal is poured into the center.